-According to the Bureau of Labor Statistics, employment for media and communication occupations is expected to grow from 2016 to 2026, generating approximately 45,300 new jobs.
+According to the Bureau of Labor Statistics, employment for media and communication occupations is expected to grow steadily through 2028, generating approximately 27,600 new jobs.
 The ability to create, edit, translate, and disseminate information through a variety of platforms is becoming increasingly important for communication professionals.

 - Public Relations